novaotp/silicate/README.md

 - `/auth/login` gives you a JWT if the user exists in the DB
 - `/auth/signup` create a new user in the DB and gives you a JWT
-- `/auth/verifytoken` verify the JWT and gives you the payload
+- `/auth/verifytoken` verify the JWT and gives you the payload (including the user's id)

 #### `/friends` (need a token)

-- `/friends/add` create a new friendship between two users
+- `/friends/:friendId` with method `POST` creates a new friendship between two users
-- `/friends/remove` remove a friendship between two users
+- `/friends/:friendId` with method `DELETE` removes a friendship between two users

+> The first user's id is stored as a JWT in the cookie `id`

 ## Authors